 When choosing a whole melon, look for one that is already ripe, has no dents or bruises, and is uniform in color.
 When buying a muskmelon, be sure to choose one that is slightly soft at the blossom end and has a distinctly sweet smell.
 Already cut melons should be brightly colored and juicy.
 Watermelons should sound hollow when thumped with the palm of your hand and be nicely shaped.

 Underripe muskmelons will ripen at room temperature after a few days, or you can speed up the process by placing the melon in a brown paper bag.
 Ripe muskmelons should be stored in the refrigerator and used within 4 or 5 days of purchase.
-Once they’re cut tightly wrap the leftover pieces and store them in your crisper drawer.
+Once they’re cut, tightly wrap the leftover pieces and store them in a sealed container in your crisper drawer.
 A watermelon will keep whole in the refrigerator or in a cool, dry place for up to a week.
 Wrap cut pieces tightly, refrigerate, and eat within a day or so.

 You can enjoy a 1-cup serving of diced honeydew melon, cantaloupe, or another type of muskmelon, starting on Phase 2.
 To prepare, wash the melon and halve it with a sharp knife.
 Scoop out the seeds and cut the melon into slices, dice it, or use a melon baller.
-Once a melon is cut, leave the seeds intact until you intend to eat the melon, since the seeds protect the fruit from drying out.
+Once a melon is cut in half, leave the seeds intact until you intend to eat the melon, since the seeds protect the fruit from drying out.